mystjc/cobaltic-themes/KDE/README.md

 > ### Note
 > - Recommended to restart your PC to ensure everything applies correctly
-> - Use KColorSchemeEditor if you are interested in further modifying KColorScheme
+> - Use KColorSchemeEditor if you are interested in further modifying KColorScheme's theme
+> - Use terminal.sexy if you are interested in further modifying Konsole's theme